-Fisheye portrait of my 4-month-old daughter: she was really amazed (or scared) by the camera, so was easy to get her eyes wide open.
+Fisheye portrait of my 4-month-old daughter.
+She was really amazed (or scared) by the camera, so it was easy to get her eyes wide open.

 Natural landscapes with their lack of straight lines can be photographed nicely with a fisheye lens.

 Fisheye lenses typically have a fast aperture, useful if you want to capture a large portion of the Milky Way while having a strong foreground with a large and interesting subject, like this small tree lost in tall grass shown in the photo below.